IT21504204/IT21504204/README.md

 <h1>Hi There, I'm Sanodya Rajapaksha <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

-I'm an **Undergraduate Software Engineer Student** at [SLIIT](https://www.sliit.lk/) who interested in frontend and backend developing.
+I'm an **Undergraduate Software Engineering Student** at [SLIIT](https://www.sliit.lk/) who interested in frontend and backend developing.
 I am open to collaborate with various projects and oneday want to be a skilled software engineer in IT industry.

 ## Skill Set :muscle: